-Composters & Manufactured soils companies
+Composters & soils companies

-Biochar is an effective ‘bulking agent,’ loosening compacted soil and creating a healthy soil biome that will support beneficial bacteria that turn organic matter into plant nutrients.
+Biochar is an effective “bulking agent,” loosening compacted soil and creating a healthy soil biome that will support beneficial bacteria that turn organic matter into plant nutrients.

 WaterRetention_Icon.png

 Biochar can reduce nitrous oxide emissions in a variety of soil types, particularly those under organic protocols.
-Nitrous oxide is a powerful greenhouse gas and is generated from various agricultural management practices, such as application of synthetic and organic fertilizers, the management of manure, and other agricultural residues.
+Nitrous oxide is a powerful greenhouse gas that is generated from various agricultural management practices, such as the application of synthetic and organic fertilizers, the management of manure, and other agricultural residues.
 Agricultural soil management is the largest source of N2O emissions in the United States, accounting for about 74% of total U.S. N2O emissions in 2020.

 SoilCarbonReserves_Icon.png